Are You Following the Rules?

 Master the OSHA Top 10

 OSHA has announced the preliminary list of Top 10 most frequently cited workplace safety violations for fiscal year 2017.
 Since these are the most common violations across the United States, let the Top 10 list serve as your safety checklist when assessing your facility.
-Chances are, if you’re in violation, it’s probably in one of the categories below.Let’s look at a few of the top contenders in further detail, and the actions you can take to ensure workplace safety and OSHA compliance.
+If you are in violation, chances are it’s probably in one of the categories below.Let’s look at a few of the top contenders in further detail, and the actions you can take to ensure workplace safety and OSHA compliance.

 Identifying Fall Risks